openvinotoolkit/openvino/docs/OV_Runtime_UG/Integrate_with_customer_application.md

    @snippet snippets/CMakeLists.txt cmake:integration_example

-### Use Inference Engine API to Implement Inference Pipeline
+### Use OpenVINO™ Runtime API to Implement Inference Pipeline

-This section provides step-by-step instructions to implement a typical inference pipeline with the Inference Engine C++ API:
+This section provides step-by-step instructions to implement a typical inference pipeline with the OpenVINO™ Runtime C++ API:

 ![ie_api_use_cpp]

 #### Step 1.
-Create Inference Engine Core
+Create OpenVINO™ Runtime Core

-Use the following code to create Inference Engine Core to manage available devices and read network objects:
+Use the following code to create OpenVINO™ Core to manage available devices and read network objects:

 @snippet snippets/src/main.cpp part0